 2024 Mandorla, Holmes à Court Gallery, West Perth (WA)

-2022 Retrospective, PS Art Space, Fremantle (WA)
+2022 ‘Retrospective’, PS Art Space, Fremantle (WA)

-2019 Archibald Prize, Art Gallery of New South Wales (NSW), Coffs Harbour Regional Gallery (NSW), Bathurst Regional Gallery (NSW), Bank Art Museum Moree (NSW), Gosford Regional Gallery (NSW), Muswellbrook Regional Arts Centre (NSW),
+2019 Archibald Prize, Art Gallery of New South Wales (NSW), Coffs Harbour Regional Gallery (NSW), Bathurst Regional Gallery (NSW), Bank Art Museum Moree (NSW), Gosford Regional Gallery (NSW), Muswellbrook Regional Arts Centre (NSW), Tarra Warra Museum of Art (VIC)

 2018 The Percivals, Townsville (QLD)